Myrmagir/myrmagir.github.io/_pages/contact.md

 Since me being a coder guy, I am a coder guy here too building e.g. this website but mainly my dream is to write books, fantasy novels and such, and so I am mostly creating small worlds in our world!
 Have fun!

-Zujiry - Orga and Planet culture and history
+Zujiry - Orga, Culture and History

 ### Sungod